hmrc/one-stop-shop-returns-frontend/README.md

 - Previously submitted returns, outstanding returns (known as obligations) and corrections data is retrieved

 Core:
-- Submitted returns are sent to Core for any further EU processing
+- Submitted returns are sent to Core for processing and then on to the EU and ETMP

 Note: locally (and on staging) these connections are stubbed via one-stop-shop-returns-stub.